Paul Menard: Richard Childress Racing (2011–2017)

 Menard won the Nationwide race at Michigan for his first NNS win since 2006 in June 2014.
-He won after Joey Logano blew a tire with 4 laps to go.
+He won after Joey Logano blew a tire with four laps to go.

 In the 2015 Sprint Unlimited at Daytona, Menard won the pole for the race by drawing.
 He led the first 7 laps until he was involved in a big wreck, finishing 21st.
 The race was later won by Matt Kenseth.
-Menard later finished in the top 5 in Auto Club and in Talladega and got 5 top 10s and 22 top 15s.
-He made the Chase for the first time in his career mostly because he had only one DNF (a blown engine in Texas), grabbing the final spot by 17 points over Aric Almirola.
-He was eliminated in the first round, but with Matt Kenseth's two-race suspension, Menard passed him and finished in a career-best of 14th in the standings.
+Menard later finished in the top-five in Auto Club and in Talladega and got five top-tens and 22 top-fifteens.
+He made the Chase for the first time in his career mostly because he had only one DNF (a blown engine in Texas), grabbing the final spot by seventeen points over Aric Almirola.
+He was eliminated in the first round, but with Matt Kenseth's two-race suspension, Menard passed him and finished in a career-best of fourteenth in the standings.
 Also in August 2015, Menard took the checkers at Road America, holding off Blake Koch and Ryan Blaney for his third Xfinity Series win.
 Aside from the 2011 Brickyard 400, the win was Menard's biggest of his career, as Menard had grown up a few miles from the track.

-In the 2016 Sprint Unlimited, Menard finished in a career best 3rd place, after surviving several big ones.
+In the 2016 Sprint Unlimited, Menard finished in a career best third place, after surviving several big ones.

-To start of 2017, Menard survived wrecks in the Daytona 500 and brought home a 5th place finish after a few cars ran out of gas.
+To start of 2017, Menard survived wrecks in the Daytona 500 and brought home a fifth place finish after a few cars ran out of gas.
 The next week at Atlanta, he finished 25th.
-Menard scored his 2nd top 10 of the year in the GEICO 500 at Talladega, finishing 9th.
-In the Coke Zero 400, Menard ran up front late and came home 3rd, barely behind Ricky Stenhouse Jr. and Clint Bowyer.
+Menard scored his second top-ten of the year in the GEICO 500 at Talladega, finishing ninth.
+In the Coke Zero 400, Menard ran up front late and came home third, barely behind Ricky Stenhouse Jr. and Clint Bowyer.
 Menard survived most of the carnage in the Brickyard 400 but crashed in a late big one.

 Wood Brothers Racing (2018–2019)

 On July 26, 2017, Menard was announced as the replacement for Ryan Blaney in the No. 21 Wood Brothers Racing Ford starting in 2018.

-On June 30, 2018, almost 10 years to the day, Menard got his second ever NASCAR Cup Series Pole Award at Chicagoland Speedway for the Overton's 400.
+On June 30, 2018, almost ten years to the day, Menard got his second ever NASCAR Cup Series pole at Chicagoland Speedway for the Overton's 400.

-On July 12, 2019, Menard announced he had a contract for the 2020 season, indicating that he plans to stay with Wood Brothers.
+On July 12, 2019, Menard announced he had a contract for the 2020 season, indicating that he planned to stay with the Wood Brothers.
 On September 10, 2019, Menard announced his retirement from full-time racing after the 2019 season.